traineraio/installfest2020/README.md

 yarn add bootstrap react-bootstrap
 ```

-Now, we can import bootstrap CSS and use some React bootstrap components.
+Now, we can import bootstrap CSS and use some React Bootstrap components.

 ```jsx
 // pages/index.js